Norris wins Abu Dhabi F1 GP as McLaren clinch constructors' title

 British driver Lando Norris won the Abu Dhabi Formula One Grand Prix at Yas Marina Circuit on Sunday, giving McLaren their first constructors' title since 1998.

+Ferrari drivers Carlos Sainz and Charles Leclerc finished second and third respectively.

-Red Bull’s Max Verstappen had already clinched the drivers’ world title with a fifth-place finish at the Las Vegas Grand Prix last month.
+Red Bull’s Max Verstappen, who had clinched the drivers’ world title with a fifth-place finish at the Las Vegas Grand Prix last month, finished sixth in Abu Dhabi where the Dutchman had won the previous four races on the trot.

+While Norris took the race honours on Sunday, Verstappen celebrated with the big trophy, having ended the season with his fourth drivers' world title.

+Meanwhile, seven-time world champion Lewis Hamilton ended his Mercedes stint with a fourth-place finish.

 Rituraj Borkakoty is Sports Editor and has spent more than two decades writing on his sporting heroes.
 He also loves an underdog story, so if you have one, share it with him.
 He would love to bring it to life.